 Practical Ways to Improve Water Efficiency of Your House

 When it comes to greener living, conserving electricity and finding greener methods of generating and using power is a generally the top priority.
 However, the importance of using water efficiently and not wasting it should not be understated.
-In fact water saving practices and infrastructure in your home can go a long way in helping you achieve your 6 Star energy rating.
+In fact water saving practices and infrastructure in your home can go a long way in helping you achieve your desired house energy rating certificate.

 There are a number of appliances, technologies and general lifestyle habits that can be adopted in the home to ensure that water is being used effectively and efficiently.
 This article will go into a few tips on how to improve water efficiency.

 Build A Rainwater Harvesting System

 Australia has had its share of drought in recent years and if we've learned anything it's that plentiful rain isn't something we can take for granted.
 Utilising a rainwater harvesting system is something best installed by your plumber when building your home.
 It is basically a means of collecting water that runs of your house in tanks, which can vary in size and even be buried underground.
 Obviously these systems vary in terms of sophistication and complexity, but it's certainly worth asking your builder about your options here.

 Install A Greywater System

 Again, this is something to consider when you are renovating or building.
 A greywater system enables you to store water that would otherwise be lost down the drain so that it can be used for other purposes.
 Basically, this system enables you to use greywater, bathwater and machine water from special taps, avoiding the need to use regular tap water.
 This means utilising water that may not be safe to drink, but can be used on things like the garden and the toilet.